Raptors: Coexisting with Wildlife

 - A thick towel or blanket.

 - Put on the thickest pair of gloves you have, even gardening gloves.
-Gloves will offer you some protection if a bird tries to bite or talon you.
+Gloves will offer you some protection if a bird tries to bite or scratch you.

 - Holding the towel or blanket, approach the bird slowly.

-- If the bird is not standing, it is in very bad shape and should not pose much of a threat.
-If that is the case, try to prop the bird up in the box on a towel so that the bird is on its side, not on its back.
-A bird on its back will have difficulty breathing.
+- If the bird is not standing, they are in very bad shape and should not pose much of a threat.
+If that is the case, try to prop the bird up in the box on a towel so that the bird is on their side, not on their back.
+A bird on their back will have difficulty breathing.

 - Do not grab a bird by one leg, near the feet or by a wing.
 If you do, let go and try again.
 If possible, grip the bird on both upper legs as close to the body as possible, with one hand, while tucking the wings in with the other hand.
 Be sure the feet are facing away from your body and face.
 Immobilizing the legs and feet gives you control.